Where to Stay in Padua: Best Areas for First-Time Visitors, Couples & Day Trips to Venice

 Canal with statues in Padua Italy at sunset

-Many travel sites overlook little Padua, but it's a magical city.
-It's the burial place of Saint Anthony, lays claim to one of the oldest universities in Europe, and housed legends like Dante, Galileo Galilei, and Donatello.
+Many travel sites overlook little Padua, but it’s a magical city.
+It’s the burial place of Saint Anthony, lays claim to be one of the oldest universities in Europe and it housed legends like Dante, Galileo Galilei, and Donatello.

 If you’ve decided to visit, but you can’t decide where to stay in Padua, you really can’t make a bad choice.
 This historical city is beautiful throughout and below I’ll show you a few of my favorite areas and top hotels to book in Padua.